marksweiss/jekyll-octopod-example/README.md

 ### Getting Site Search Working

 This project also helps you jumpstart Google site search, by including a `_plugins` folder with the excellent `json-feed-jekyll` plugin in place.
 The included `_config.yaml` includes entries to configure this plugin.
-Complete documentatio is [here](https://github.com/kaishin/json-feed-jekyll).
+Complete documentation is [here](https://github.com/kaishin/json-feed-jekyll).
 To get site search working you need to do the following:

 * Create your initial content so you have something to index and something for users to search for
 * Run the `json-feed-jekyll` plugin to generate a `sitemap.xml` file in your project root
 * Sign up for a Google Search Console account and follow the instructions to provide your domain(s).
 Upload the `sitemap.xml` file you generated as instructed.
-* Wait a couple fo days
+* Wait a couple of days

 ### Starting With This -- Ending With Your Site